lafleurdeboum/servicewall/README.md

 (you indeed get the corresponding `disable` and `start` and `stop` options).
 Note that ServiceWall starts before the nework target.
 At that point the interfaces are not connected at all.
-It's acutally reloaded when the connection is established to a realm.
+It's actually reloaded when the connection is established to a realm.
 To have details on the status, use :

     # braise status